I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest-complete.md

 For more information about completing an I/O request, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/completing-i-o-requests">Completing I/O Requests</a>.

-The following code example completes a request with the failure that occurred when a memory object could not be retrieved.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |